 Patient Safety Tools courses are held virtually from 12:00 – 2:00 pm EST and are FREE to MPSC Members.
 Registration fee for Non-members is $79.

-The Maryland Patient Safety Center is offering a year long Perinatal Quality and Safety fellowship.
-The Fellowship will begin in September, 2024 and help participating individuals design, implement, evaluate, and disseminate a perinatal quality improvement project aimed at improving outcomes and reducing disparities at their organization.
+The Maryland Patient Safety Center offers a year long Perinatal Quality and Safety fellowship.
+The next cohort will begin in September and help participating individuals design, implement, evaluate, and disseminate a perinatal quality improvement project aimed at improving outcomes and reducing disparities at their organization.

 Medical errors are a leading cause of patient morbidity and mortality.
 A variety of high-alert medications are used in labor and delivery including insulin, oxytocin, and Magnesium Sulfate.
 Additionally, other medications such as TXA and misoprostol although not high alert also confer significant risk if not administered properly.
 These medications coupled with the fast-paced environment which is labor and delivery result in a heightened risk of causing significant harm to mom and/or baby.
 This one-hour webinar will present cases of common medication errors in labor and delivery and risk mitigation strategies.